 In Switzerland, the Financial Markets Infrastructure Act (FMIA), also known as “FinfraG”, came into force in early 2016.
 It will align the derivatives trading regulation with the international standards, and address key changes in the infrastructures of the financial markets, such as trading platforms and central clearing counterparties.
-Part of the Swiss Financial Market Infrastructure Act contained a requirement for firms with their registered office in Switzerland to report their derivatives trades to a trade repository.
+Part of FinfraG contained a requirement for firms with their registered office in Switzerland to report their derivatives trades to a trade repository.

-DTCC’s Global Trade Repository (GTR) in Europe has registered to become a Foreign Trade Repository (Art 80 FMIA) and, subject to regulatory approval will be going live in January 2019.
+DTCC’s Global Trade Repository (GTR) in Europe has registered to become a Foreign Trade Repository (Art 80 FMIA) and will be going live in January 2019.
 Read the press release here.

 - Significantly reduces cost burden for market participants to comply – build to one hub and data can be disseminated to appropriate regulatory authorities.